SCHOLARSHIPS FOR STUDENTS FROM ABROAD

-Foreign Affairs, Trade and Development Canada is responsible for the Government of Canada’s participation in major international scholarship programs.
-This government website enables users to search for awards available to foreign students for study and research in Canada.
+Global Affairs Canada is responsible for the government’s participation in major international scholarship programs.
+This website enables users to search for awards for study and research by country of origin.

 Open to both Canadian and international PhD students studying at Canadian universities, the Vanier Canada Graduate Scholarship is worth $50,000 per year for three years.

 The Quebec government offers scholarships and grants through its research funds FRQNT (nature et technologies), FRQs (santé) and FRQSC (société et culture) for doctoral studies, postdoctoral fellowships and short-term research or professional development.